 Date of inspection: Name of senior inspecting officer:

 Facility name: Spec ies :

 Date species first acquired?
 Source an of initial sof initial stock, and sexes, if known nd life-stage stock?
 Males?
 Females?

 Have additional animals been obtained since you acquire d the initial stock?
 If so, from where?

 Do you BREED this species?
 Yes No Do you RANCH this species?

 When did you start breeding?
 Yes No

 litters/clutches per year?
 What life stage(s) is harvested?

 offspring/eggs in litter/clutch? # produced in the previous year? # harvested in the previous year?

 Adult breeding stock Facility Inspector count information (where possible)

 Number of adults present?

 Number of males present?

 Number of females?

 What % of females breed each year?

 What do you feed adult animals?

-REARING STOCK (CAPTIVE BRED AND RANCHED COMBINED) Facility Inspector count information (where possible)
+REARING STOCK (CAPTIVE BRED AND RANCHED COMBINED) Facility Inspector count

 Number of juveniles present?

 Age at sexual maturity (years)?

 Size or mass at sexual maturity (cm or g)?

 Size at sale (cm or g)

 What percentage of juveniles survive beyond 2 weeks?
 Includes mortalities of eggs that didn't hatch.

 What do you feed rearing and juvenile animals?

-FACILITY CHECKLIST (to be completed for each species using information obtained during the inspection, or each species using injormation obtained ruunng f the inspecti 011) Date of inspection: Name of senior inspecting officer: Facility name: Species name: FACILITY SCORE TALLY AND FINAL DET ERMINATION Place a tick (\checkmark) in the check box that most accurc question.
+FACILITY CHECKLIST (to be completed for each species using information obtained during the inspection, or each species using injormation obtained uunng f the inspecti 011) Date of inspection: Name of senior inspecting officer: Facility name: Species name: FACILITY SCORE TALLY AND FINAL DET ERMINATION Place a tick (\checkmark) in the check box that most accurc question.
 Each check box is allocated a score.
 Gre ately reflects the facility for each by boxes should not be ticked.
-Once completed, sum the scores to determine the score to make a determination about the status c r final score for the facility.
-Use this If the facility at the bottom of the page.
+Once completed, sum the scores to determine the score to make a determination about the status c e final score for the facility.
+Use this of the facility at the bottom of the page.
 Explanatory text for each question is provide on Page 13 of the guidelines document.
 Score General 0 1 2 A. Is the facility legally registered to keep and during the inspection? d breed all of the species observed No Yes B. Was unusual activity observed during the inspection?
-Yes No Facilities C. Does the facility have housing/containmer and life stages in question? nt facilities suitable for the species No Yes D. Are housing/containment facilities adequa annual production levels and stocks of specir - No Yes E. Does the facility keep up-to-date records c exported? on specimens of the species being No Yes F. Does the operation have suitable facilities and/or preparation of appropriate food for s No Yes Species-specific G. Does the facility's production output mate output (from the number of parental stock; # • No Yes H. Do the specimens in the facility show any (see explanatory notes)? signs indicative of wild origin Yes No I. Is the species known to be difficult to breed captivity? d and/or maintain in Yes No J. Has the facility been established long enou species in the quantities and sizes claimed? gh to produce the No Yes Appendix I Species K. For species listed in Appendix I, do the par offspring have a unique and permanent iden - No Yes Final Score Final determination: Fillal Score Refer to Page 14 of the guidelines for informa ation Satisfactory about making a final determination for a faci Follow-up inspection n requ iired Unsatisfactory
+Yes No Facilities C. Does the facility have housing/containmer and life stages in question? nt facilities suitable for the species No Yes D. Are housing/containment facilities adequa annual production levels and stocks of specir ate and/or suitable for the reported nens held in captivity.
+No Yes E. Does the facility keep up-to-date records c exported? on specimens of the species being No Yes F. Does the operation have suitable facilities and/or preparation of appropriate food for s for production and/or storage pecimens being raised?
+No Yes Species-specific G. Does the facility's production output mate output (from the number of parental stock; # ch the estimated production # males, # females, # juveniles)?
+No Yes H. Do the specimens in the facility show any (see explanatory notes)? signs indicative of wild origin Yes No I. Is the species known to be difficult to breed captivity? d and/or maintain in Yes No J. Has the facility been established long enou species in the quantities and sizes claimed? gh to produce the No Yes Appendix I Species K. For species listed in Appendix I, do the par offspring have a unique and permanent iden rental breeding stock and tification mark and number?
+No Yes Final Score Final determination: Refer to Page 14 of the guidelines for information for a fact ation Satisfactory about making a jinai determination jor a faci Follow-up inspection n requ ired Unsatisfactory